krischerven/scarlatti/README.md

 - TuneIn support
 - Builtin codecs

-For a full list of improvements from Lollypop, see [here](./scarlatti-vs-lollypop.md)
+For a full list of improvements to Lollypop, see [here](./scarlatti-vs-lollypop.md).

 ## Dependencies